Gramotei-vlad/Cards-games/README.md

 It is a repository with cards games written in C++ + SFML.
 At the moment game is in progress.

-To lanch the code, you need:
+To run the code, you need:
 - compiler С++ (for example, Mingw);
 - SFML 2.5.0.